kitspace/1clickBOM/README.md

 * Digikey
 * Mouser
-* Farnell
+* Farnell/Element14
 * Newark
 * RS

 As of now 1clickBOM is only available for Chrome/Chromium but a Firefox version is planned.
-Check the [roadmap][1] for more details on future development work.
+Check the [roadmap][1] for more details on planned features.

 ## Usage ##